f0r4y312/jquery-stylesheet/README.md

 Applying a change to a CSS rule can be more efficient than looping through matching elements and applying the same change to each, especially if there are many elements, or if the change triggers multiple expensive paint operations.
+It can also be useful if you have applied style classes and then customized the elements with inline styles that you do not wish to override.

 Usage
 -----